-Leather is a natural material, so it needs to be regularly treated and moisturised to prevent it from drying out.
-This can cause the leather to crack or split, and once it does, there's no going back: It will only get worse.
+As leather is a natural material, it is important that it is regularly treated and moistened to prevent it from drying out.
+This can cause the leather to crack or split, and once it does, there is no going back: It will only get worse.
 Leather is actually not very demanding to maintain, for it to last the stated lifespan.
 Depending on the usage and temperature, we recommend you treating the leather 2 to 4 times per year.

-- Remove dust by using a soft nozzle for your vacuum cleaner.
+- - Remove dust by using a soft nozzle for your vacuum cleaner.
 Then wipe the leather with a lightly damp cloth.
-When cleaning raw leather, use a dry cloth.
+When cleaning natural leather, use a dry cloth

-- Mix soap flakes (for cleaning furniture) with lukewarm water (½ dl soap flakes for 1 liter of water)
+- - Mix soap flakes (for furniture) with lukewarm water (½ dl soap flakes for 1 liter of water)

-- - Wash the leather with the solution, using a soft, damp cloth.
-When cleaning raw leather, avoid using too much water; just use the foam.
+- - Wash the leather with the mixture, using a soft cloth.
+When cleaning natural leather, avoid using too much water.
+Use the foam

-- Afterwards, dry the leather with a soft tea towel.
+- Apply the leather grease with a soft cloth or with your hands

-- Allow it to be absorbed for a few hours (8-12 hours, if possible)
+- Allow it to be absorbed in room temperature for a few hours (+4 hours if possible)

-- Remove excess leather conditioner with a clean, soft cloth
+- Remove excess leather grease with a clean, soft cloth

-It's a good idea to vacuum your leather furniture weekly with a vacuum attachment that has a soft tip.
+- It is a good idea to vacuum your leather furniture weekly with a soft nozzle

 - Natural leather / vegetable leather / aniline leather will be susceptible to grease and liquid, which can often be seen.
 However, the above treatment may make it less visible